pmatigakis/Huginn/docs/source/Starting the simulator.rst

 Starting the simulator
 ======================
-The simulator is started using the huginn_start.py script and the appropriate fdm model, aircraft and initial condition arguments.
-The following command will start the simulator with the JSBSim model using the Cessna 172p aircraft at an altitude of 1000 feet and an airspeed of  90 knots.
+The simulator is started using the huginn_start.py script and the appropriate aircraft and initial condition arguments.
+The following command will start the simulator using the Cessna 172p aircraft at an altitude of 1000 feet and an airspeed of  90 knots.

 .. code-block:: bash

-    huginn_start.py --fdmmodel jsbsim --aircraft c172p --altitude 1000.0 --airspeed 90.0
+    huginn_start.py --aircraft c172p --altitude 1000.0 --airspeed 90.0

 By default the simulator will start paused.
 The fdm data and controls interfaces will use udp ports 10300 and 10301 respectively.
 The simulator control server will run on port 10500